-We've been following chef Nick Scott and his partner Caroline Olavarrieta, whose has a background as a stylist and set designer, around this city for close on five years.
-And after our latest meal at his new Sandton pop-up, we're committed to not stopping.
+We've been following chef Nick Scott and his partner Caroline Olavarrieta, whose has a background as a stylist and set designer, around this city for years.
+And we can't fault his food.

-Glory was first a short-lived but astoundingly memorable Asian street-food hangout that briefly opened on Melville’s busy 7th Street, and then moved to the nearby suburb of Westdene.
-Now Glory has made a move north, popping up for a few months at an elegant contemporary boutique establishment called Riva Townhouse.
-There's a choice of indoor and outdoor seating, weather permitting, and a cosy ambience.
-This is a perfect destination for a romantic dinner for two or for a small group.
+First Glory was a short-lived but astoundingly memorable Asian street-food hangout that briefly opened on Melville’s busy 7th Street, and then moved to the nearby suburb of Westdene.
+Then Glory moved north, popping up for a few months at an elegant contemporary boutique establishment called Riva Townhouse.
+Now we're please to report they've made a permanent home for themselves in Parktown North.

 Scott's Asian cooking skills are legendary.
-“As a cook”, he says, “farming is at the core of our food supply chain.
-It gives us a way to manage our ingredients and develop a new alphabet.
-Caring about how ingredients are farmed and the overall biodiversity of the environment is at the forefront of our ethos.”
+“As a cook”, he says, "caring about how ingredients are farmed and the overall biodiversity of the environment is at the forefront of our ethos.”

-Glory's new five to six-course menu (see details below for pricing) is a glorious mix.
-Our dishes focused on vegetarian and fish as key ingredient elements (other options are available), and he is upfront about his approach of using every scrap of ingredient to enhance flavours.
+Vegan, vegetarian and fish dishes are his speciality and he is upfront about his approach of using every scrap of ingredient to enhance flavours.
 His flavours are super zesty, bold and sometimes even dramatic.
 There's a spiciness at play that will prove super satisfying for an easygoing or an adventurous palate.
 The dishes are well portioned.
 What at first seems like small bites amounts to a very satisfactory end.

 WhatsApp +27 63 766 1238 for bookings and follow the menu and events on @gloryjoburg's Instagram page.